STRATEGIC THINKING WEEKLY

 Compare the outputs

 The reframed version will almost certainly be more actionable, even if it's less comprehensive.
+Less comprehensive is good.
+Comprehensive means nothing was ruled out.

 What's an AI output you implemented that didn't work as expected?